Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Measuring Non-Hermitian Quantum Geometric Tensor

-We emphasize that the denominators in Eq.~(\ref{eq: BO S}) are necessary to recover the bi-orthonormality condition of the left and right eigenstates, which are required for the bi-orthonormal QGT.
-Using Eq.~(\ref{eq: NH Q}), the components of the bi-orthonormal QGT can be expressed as:
+We emphasize that the denominators in Eq.~(\ref{eq: BO S}) are necessary to recover the bi-orthonormality condition of the left and right eigenstates $\langle\psi^L_\pm|\psi^R_\pm\rangle=1$, which are required for the LR QGT.
+Plugging the left-hand-side of $|\psi^R_\pm\rangle$, $\langle\psi^L_\pm|$ in the LR QGT definition in Eq.~(\ref{eq: LR QGT}), the components of the LR QGT can be expressed as:

-This form is similar to the Hermitian case Eqs.~(\ref{eq: QGT_H}) and the right-right QGT given by Eqs.~(\ref{eq: QGT_RR}), but uses the complex angles $\theta_\pm^{LR}$ and $\phi_\pm^{LR}$.
+This form is similar to the Hermitian case Eqs.~(\ref{eq: QGT_H}) and the RR QGT given by \red{Eq.~(\ref{eq: RR QGT})}, but uses the complex angles $\theta_\pm^{LR}$ and $\phi_\pm^{LR}$.
+Interestingly, the LR QGT can also be written explicitly in terms of the Bloch angles of the right eigenstates as

+Unfortunately, it is hard to extract a simple expression of the LR QMT and Berry curvature from this form.